Raveenakholia/Raveenakholia/README.md

 ### Hi there I'm Raveena Kholia 👋

-🔭 I’m currently working as Reactjs developer.
+🔭 I’m a Reactjs developer.
 🔭 I’m currently working on Burger App.
 🌱 I’m currently exploring more in FrontEnd Development.

 <!--
 **Raveenakholia/Raveenakholia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.